mcaserta/c64-playground/basic/turbo-tape.md

    color is set.
 Incrementing that value will cycle through all the available colors.
 As the memory location has a size of 1 byte, the increment instruction will bring the value from 0 to 255.
-When 255 is reached, the value wraps back to 0 and the cycle starts again.
+When 255 is reached, the value wraps back to 0 and the cycle starts back.
 The C64 only has 16 colors so what happens when the value hits 16?
 The color cycle wraps and 16 is read as it was 0 (black) and so on.
 2. we are still assembling here: `jmp $2000` is an unconditional jump to memory